 Key Takeaways

-- Polycystic ovarian syndrome (PCOS) is a hormone disorder that can affect menstrual cycles and metabolic health.
+- Polycystic ovarian syndrome (PCOS) is a hormone disorder that affects menstrual cycles and metabolic health.

-- Choose nutritious foods to combat inflammation caused by PCOS.
-These include fresh fruits and vegetables, unsaturated fats in nuts, seeds, and omega-3-rich fish.
+- Choose nutritious foods to combat inflammation caused by PCOS, like fruits, vegetables, nuts, seeds, and fatty fish.

 Polycystic ovarian syndrome (PCOS) is a common hormone disorder in women, affecting up to 13% of women worldwide.